Walking, Protesting, Tibet,& States of Mind

 Although I see houses and flats being built daily all over London, at what price?

 A friend and I were both feeling frazzled, she was recovering from liver surgery, and I was feeling wiped out from my job in the NHS.
-We met at this exhibition “Tibet’s Secret Temple” at the Wellcome collection in Euston.
+We met at this exhibition “Tibet’s Secret Temple” in the fantastic Wellcome institute Euston.

-Full of enthusiasm for the Wellcome Foundation, we met up again to see States of Mind.
+Full of enthusiasm for the Wellcome Foundation, we met up again to see another exhibition which was called States of Mind; exploring brain damage among other illness’s.

 Have a permanent exhibition, cafe and amazing book shop; where you can browse free of charge;an antidote to the horror of Euston Road!

-Obesity’ explores a condition dominantly affecting developed nations and compares it with a disease mostly associated with the developing world (malaria) This is taken from the permanent exhibition called Medicine Now.
-All for free.
+This is taken from the permanent exhibition called Medicine Now.
+Obesity’ explores a condition dominantly affecting developed nations and compares it with a disease mostly associated with the developing world (malaria)

 until next month